NEARFoundation/events-platform/README.md

     yarn

-Build and deploy your contract to *Mainnet* with a temporary dev account:
+Build and deploy your contract to *Mainnet*:

     NEAR_ENV=mainnet near login
     yarn build